io

 -

 read_extxyz–Read extxyz file.
-The exited
+The existing

 ase.io.readreturns a single Atoms object if file contains only one frame.
 This function will return a list of Atoms object. -